uncle-droy/image-editor-python/README.md

 ## Features 🌟
 - Open 📂 and save 💾 images in various formats (JPEG, PNG, etc.)
+- Get image properties ℹ️ like size and dimensions
 - Resize, crop ✂️, and rotate 🔁 images
-- Apply filters 🎨 like grayscale, sepia, and blur
+- Apply filters 🎨 like lofi, sepia, grayscale, etc.
-- Adjust brightness ☀️, contrast, and saturation
+- Adjust brightness ☀️, contrast 🌗, blur 🌫️, or add details ✨
+- Add borders 🔲
 - Adjust hue and color 🌈
 - Add custom text 🔠 or annotations 🖋️ to images
 - Blend a new image on top of the opened image 🖼️